Booking your COVID-19 booster?

 You will need to provide proof of your profession if you are using your status as a health care worker to book your booster vaccine.
 To do this you just need to download your annual registration certificate from the o zone which shows you are a regulated health professional.

 On this page we are collating all our updates and key advice from government plus other useful information in relation to COVID-19.
-Please check back regularly as the content is changing frequently.

 - Advice for patients wishing to see an osteopath

 - Allied Health Professionals

 - Communications to the profession

 - If you need to get in touch

 In the context of COVID-19, osteopaths are being advised to use their professional judgement, in discussion with patients, to determine whether face-to-face treatment is appropriate in the individual circumstances, taking into account the likely benefits and risks and to ensure they explain these clearly to patients to ensure they gain informed consent.